Bedelia (film): U.S. release

 The movie was the first released in America by Rank under its new agreement with Eagle-Lion Films, which Rank part owned.
 Rank hoped it would be a success, but it only grossed $350,000.

-Critical
+Critical reception

-In terms of the critics, TV Guide noted, "Margaret Lockwood appears in one of her best villainous roles, played this time with subtlety"; while Leonard Maltin called the film "absorbing but not terribly suspenseful"; and The New York Times described it as "pretty much of a disappointment".
-In a retrospective review in 2010, Noir of the Week wrote, "Laura is often identified as one of the all-time great noir films...but in many ways, Bedelia is the better, more complex, and subversive film."
+In terms of the critics, TV Guide noted, "Margaret Lockwood appears in one of her best villainous roles, played this time with subtlety."

+Leonard Maltin called the film "absorbing but not terribly suspenseful".

+The New York Times described it as "pretty much of a disappointment".

+In a retrospective review in 2010, Noir of the Week wrote, "Laura is often identified as one of the all-time great noir films .. but in many ways, Bedelia is the better, more complex, and subversive film."
-Filmink said the film would have "seemed like a sure thing" but was hurt by "odd scripting decisions, minimal atmosphere and lack of firepower amongst the support cast."

-"They [the filmmakers] did very well by me, I think", said Caspary later.
-She went on to sign a ten-year contract with Eagle Lion, calling for one story a year.

 Radio adaptation

 Bedelia was presented on Hollywood Star Time 26 October 1946.
 Herbert Marshall and Gene Tierney starred in the adaptation.